 see any other error in the log file.
 Why?

 Some errors are non critical.
 For example trying to backup to a non-existing FTP directory will give you an error: the directory doesn't exist.
 However, the program will create the directory for you and the backup will go on.
 But there is a warning to you anyway.
 Check Verbose if you want to see ALL the messages, but be warned, the log file will become HUGE!

 Yes.
-Cobian Backup is Unicode and it will copy any file, but only if you don't use compression.
-Zip and 7zip methods store the file names as uniocode.
+Cobian Backup is Unicode and it will copy any file.
+Zip and 7zip methods store the file names as uniocode as well.
 The FTP protocol uses mainly ANSII too, but there is support for UTF-8 transfers.

 A - The program is calculating the total sizes of the sources.
 If your sources contain a huge number of file or it is a network source, this can be time consuming.
 Uncheck the option: Options-Interface-Show sizes